 I have spent the majority of my working life, so far, in higher education.
 During that time I have spent in HE I have developed a deep, and abiding, passion for making the things I enjoy about biology accessible to as many people as possible.
-My first degree was in the science of how organisms work (Leeds University).
-This lead on to my doctoral work in understanding how the brain works (University of Sussex), which in turn lead on to post doctoral work on vision at Cambridge University (Department of Zoology).
+My first degree was in physiology and pharmacology at Leeds University.
+This led to my doctoral work on the neuropharmacology of the molluscan brain at the University of Sussex.
+This in turn lead on to post-doctoral work on insect vision at Cambridge University (Department of Zoology).
 I am currently a Senior lecturer at Staffordshire University as well as an Academic Link Tutor and Department timetabler.
 My research looks at complex biological solutions (using FTIR-spectroscopy) as well as Invertebrate ecology and the pedagogy of higher education.
 In my spare time I am involved with recording natural history in Staffordshire and Cheshire.
-I have an international presence as the Bugbotherer.
+I have an international presence as @bugbotherer on twitter Instagram and Facebook.

 Professional memberships and activities

 Fellow of the Higher Education Academy (FHEA) Fellow of the Royal Entomological Society (FRES)

 2014: Postgraduate Diploma in Higher Education with Distinction

 1994 Postgraduate Certificate in Teaching in Higher Education, Staffordshire University

 1990 D.Phil.
 Physiology (Neurophysiology), University of Sussex.
 Supervisor: Prof. P.R.
 Benjamin.
 Thesis title: 'Morphological and pharmacological characteristics of a centrally acting peptidergic interneurone, the visceral white interneurone (VWI), in the central nervous system of the snail Lymnaea stagnalis.'